30 Practical Paris Travel Tips You Need To Know

 Try to communicate in French first.

-Really.
+Really!
 The French are very proud of their nationality and language— “when in France, people should be speaking French” kind of thing.
 So make an effort to learn a few simple phrases in French.
 Greet the locals you encounter (shop owners, staff, waiters, etc.) with bonjour (good day)!
 Say merci, au revoir (thank you, goodbye) when you exit a shop or restaurant.

 If you’re up for it, try to learn even more phrases and dish them out throughout the day.
 The locals will really appreciate the effort.

-If you have absolutely no idea how to do this, then ask if they speak English, but ask in French. “parlez vous Anglais?”
 Chances are, they do know English so don’t be afraid of there being a language barrier.
 Just show them that you’ve tried, it really goes a long way and people are nicer to you for this.
 Trying to adapt to their language/culture will really enhance your experience.

 Paris is slightly dead in August.